Layer9Berlin/free-dialog-plus/README.md

 ### Import

 In the clients screen, tap the ![arrow into box](public/box-arrow-in-down.svg) icon to import a ZIP file.
 You will be prompted for the password you specified during the export.

-## Password recovery

-There is currently no way to recover a lost password.
-If you forget your password, clearing the cache/re-installing the PWA will reset the password, but also cause all existing data to be irretrievably lost.

 ## Languages